Tayokanch/geodev-lab-project/data-note.md

 The OpenStreetMap natural-water dataset is incomplete in some areas and may therefore underestimate proximity to relevant water bodies.
 The SRTM DEM provides approximately 30 m elevation data and is suitable for broad screening, but it does not represent recent terrain changes and is not precise enough for engineering-level flood modelling.

-The final Month 1 results should therefore be interpreted as a **screening of potential exposure** rather than a prediction of where flooding will definitely occur.
+The final Month 1 results would therefore be interpreted as a **screening of potential exposure** rather than a prediction of where flooding will definitely occur.

 ## CRS and Preparation